numpy/numpy/doc/source/reference/random/c-api.rst

 .. currentmodule:: numpy.random

-Access to various distributions below is available via Cython or C-wrapper libraries like CFFI.
+Since version ``1.19.0``, access to various distributions below is available via Cython or C-wrapper libraries like CFFI.
 All the functions accept a :c:type:`bitgen_t` as their first argument.
 To access these from Cython or C, you must link with the ``npyrandom`` library which is part of the NumPy distribution, located in